swasthik-bs/Bank_Loan_Analysis/README.md

-# 🏦 Bank Loan Analysis by Swasthik BS
+# 🏦 Bank Loan Data Analysis by Swasthik BS

 The **Bank Loan Analysis Dashboard** focuses on identifying factors that influence **loan repayment and defaults**, helping financial institutions enhance decision-making in loan approvals and risk management.